matouspesice/AR_test/microgame2/READme.md

 #READme of Matouspesice Microgame
 ##
-Purpose of the Game: \n
+Purpose of the Game:

-Description of the Game: \n
+Description of the Game:

 User age: 17.5 to 47 years